Ivan Varichev: Biography

-Ivan Mikhailovich Varichev was born January 15, 1924, in village of Nizhnaya Loshikha, Smolensk Province of the USSR.
+Ivan Mikhailovich Varichev was born on 15 January 1924 in the village of Nizhnaya Loshikha, Smolensk Province of the USSR.

 In 1942, Ivan Varichev was drafted into the Red Army and took part in the German-Soviet War, which led the Soviet people against Nazi Germany and its allies.
 As a soldier and gunner he fought on the Leningrad Front, then on the Soviet Far East against Japan.
 He was wounded and marked by military awards.

 After demobilization Ivan Varichev entered at the Tavricheskaya Art School in Leningrad, which he graduated in 1951.
 After graduation Ivan Varichev was adopted at the first course of Department of Painting at the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin, where he studied of Ivan Stepashkin, Vitaly Valtsev, Piotr Belousov.